Unlikely Landscapes, Cityscapes, and Still Lifes

 mid-1990s

-The bright birch, reminiscent of a cheerful Gumby, salutes the twins on the foreground hill -- but the hopeful evergreens are ever green.
+The bright birch, reminiscent of a cheerful Gumby, salutes the twins on the foreground hill -- but the hopeful evergreens are green as ever.

 Viv combined media and techniques in this tropical scene.
 The dense finger-painted grass threatens to envelop the tiki hut and the palm tree, heavy with coconuts.
 Fluffy clouds float above, and the sea virtually shimmers.
 But where are the people?
 Who built this?
 Have they abandoned this paradise for the lure of the mysterious mountains across the sea?